 The report header and footer are displayed only once in the report.

 The report header is displayed at the top of the first page, and the report footer is displayed at the bottom of on the last page.
-If a report contains say, 10 pages, the header and footer will be displayed on all 10 pages.

 So, in our example above, the artist name will only be displayed once — at the top of the first page of the report.